ShareRing (SHR) Hits Market Capitalization of $47.40 Million

-ShareRing (SHR) traded flat against the US dollar during the 24-hour period ending at 21:00 PM Eastern on April 2nd.
-During the last week, ShareRing has traded flat against the US dollar.
-ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
-One ShareRing coin can now be bought for about $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.
+ShareRing (SHR) traded flat against the US dollar during the twenty-four hour period ending at 17:00 PM E.T. on April 4th.
+ShareRing has a market capitalization of $47.40 million and $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.
+One ShareRing coin can currently be purchased for approximately $0.0241 or 0.00000146 BTC on exchanges.
+Over the last week, ShareRing has traded flat against the US dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.